mrephrem/Exercise3/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/mrephrem/Exercise3/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

+You can find the repositories in my public page by clicking on the link below.

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.